Attorney general Suella Braverman contradicted by own department on Rwanda policy

 Her comments were branded “an outrageous assault on this most basic of rules against human cruelty” by campaigners.

-Ms Braverman's intervention during her leadership campaign raised eyebrows because as attorney general she is responsible for laying out the government's legal position – and was claiming that its policy was against the law.
+Ms Braverman's intervention during her leadership campaign raised eyebrows because, as attorney general, she is responsible for laying out the government’s legal position and was claiming that its policy was against the law.

-Asked by Labour to put the department's position in writing before parliament, Ms Braverman's deputy said the policy was "fully compatible with all of our domestic and international legal obligations including ECHR rights".
+Asked by Labour to put the department’s position in writing before parliament, Ms Braverman’s deputy, solicitor general Edward Timpson, wrote in reply: “It is the government’s position that the migration and economic development partnership is fully compatible with all of our domestic and international legal obligations, including ECHR rights.”

-"It is the government’s position that the Migration and Economic Development Partnership is fully compatible with all of our domestic and international legal obligations including ECHR rights," said Edward Timpson, the solicitor general, in his written answer.

-Documents lodged with the court this week show the Home Office pushed the policy through despite repeated concerns from a slew of top UK government officials.
+Documents lodged with the court this week show that the Home Office pushed the policy through despite repeated concerns from a slew of top UK government officials.

 The policy, the brainchild of Priti Patel, will see asylum seekers who arrive on British shores in small boats removed to Rwanda to claim asylum there, with no recourse to return.

-Emily Thornberry, Labour's shadow attorney general told The Independent: "A matter of days ago, we saw the Attorney General saying it was necessary to quit the European Convention on Human Rights in order to implement the government's Rwanda policy.
+Emily Thornberry, Labour’s shadow attorney general, told The Independent: “A matter of days ago, we saw the attorney general saying it was necessary to quit the European Convention on Human Rights in order to implement the government’s Rwanda policy.

 UK inflation surges to new 40-year high of 9.4%Show all 2